bootdotdev/blog/content/stories/asynchronous-flows-and-webhooks.md

 2. That API call immediately responds with an `agentId` representing the agent assigned to the case, a `documentId`, and a status of `PENDING_REVIEW` for the case.
 3. When the agent reviews the document, it is ultimately marked as `ACCEPTED` or `DECLINED`.
-At this time, the Help Desk company will trigger a **webhook**, calling your API, telling you the status, along with the `documentId`.
+At this time, the Help Desk company will trigger a **webhook**, call your API, tell you the status, along with the `documentId`.

 For completeness, I will call out that there are other ways to solve this problem, such as API Polling, but we will avoid discussion of API Polling as webhooks are much more efficient.